 Last year, during our school Bethesda International School Open House, I overheard my daughter telling a new family not to worry, that their children would thank them once they turned 21.
 Even today as adults, my children share a love for learning, travelling around the world, and using their acquired knowledge of languages and cultures to communicate with the people they meet in the different countries.

-In more recent studies, Professor Cummings speaks of the importance of keeping the first language in this global society which embraces families with children who speak other languages and have different customs.
+In more recent studies, Professor Cummins speaks of the importance of keeping the first language in this global society which embraces families with children who speak other languages and have different customs.
 Without a doubt, the different education systems in the entire world need to continue exploring different ways to interact and reach out to all the families that conform this new diverse community.
 We all read about the importance of tolerance and appreciation of gender, ethnicity, and religious diversity; however, when speaking of the students’ linguistic diversity which schools face today, this is still approached as a problem, rather than a quest for further research to learn how to better serve all the students.
-Cummings strongly suggests that students should be encouraged to continue their native language (L1) development and that learning a new language should always be a summative process.
+Cummins strongly suggests that students should be encouraged to continue their native language (L1) development and that learning a new language should always be a summative process.

 One of my language teacher friends believes that assimilation is the key to success in the American culture, and I argue that the word “assimilate” often means forgetting one’s cultural roots.
 I prefer to use the term “integration” as a means for a student to succeed in a new linguistic and cultural environment.
 I tell my students that it is beautiful to read, write and understand other languages, incorporating all the good things that we can learn from the United States or any country where we reside.
 This is how children can grow – by seeing, thinking, and expressing themselves in the languages they learn.
 Furthermore, having competence in more than one language opens up the door to many possibilities of achievement required in the world we live in today.

 Viviana Cruz is the founder and current principal of Bethesda International School, Saturday Spanish Immersion program.